-Probably not many are those who know that the washing machine must be cleaned frequently, because repeated washings lead to the accumulation of deposits in the most inaccessible places.
-In addition, over time, the clothes will not smell like fresh once removed from the washing machine, but will emit an unpleasant odor.
+Few people know that washing machines must be cleaned frequently because repeated washing can build up deposits in hard-to-reach places.
+Further, over time, the laundry will not smell like fresh when it is removed from the washing machine, but rather will emit an unpleasant odor.

-If you didn’t manage to remove the mold, soak another towel in the water and bleach solution and push it inside the door sealing.
+If you were not able to remove the mold, soak another towel in water and bleach solution and insert it inside the seal.
 Leave it there for 30 minutes.
-Continue this operation by cleaning the rubber sealing with an old toothbrush.
-Finally, wipe the door sealing with a dry towel.
-You will find that mold completely disappeared.
+Continue this operation by cleaning the rubber seal with an old toothbrush.
+Finally, wipe the door seal with a dry towel.
+You will find that mold has completely disappeared.

-Put all the towels you used to clean the door sealing in the machine and start a washing and rinsing program at high temperature.
-After this cycle ends, start a second one – this time add two cups of vinegar inside the washing machine.
-The bleach remained in towels and the vinegar will thoroughly clean your washing machine, will sanitize and disinfect it, removing any trace of odor.
+Put all the towels you used to clean the door seal in the washing machine and start a high temperature wash and rinse cycle.
+Start a second cycle after this one has finished – this time add two cups of vinegar.
+The bleach and vinegar in towels will sanitize and disinfect your washing machine, removing all traces of odor.

-Now it’s time to clean the washer dispenser drawer with a solution of half water, half vinegar.
+It’s time to clean the washer dispenser drawer with a solution of half water and half vinegar.

-Using the same mixture, clean the inside of the door, especially its bottom where water accumulates during washings.
+The same mixture can also be used to clean the inside of the door, especially the bottom where water accumulates during washing.

-Now that you know how to clean your washing machine with vinegar, we recommend two other very effective methods: baking soda and lemon juice.
+Now that you know how to clean your washing machine with vinegar, we recommend another 2 very effective methods: baking soda and lemon juice.

 Use lemon juice only if you notice rust stains on the washing machine’s drum.
-Pour a cup of lemon juice in the tank and start a short wash cycle at a high temperature.
+Pour a cup of lemon juice into the tank and start a short wash cycle at a high temperature.

 Rust stains will be removed and the washing machine’s drum will get a fresh scent.

-After you have learned how to clean the washing machine, consider the following recommendations for maintaining it in a good working condition:
+After you have learned how to clean the washing machine, consider the following recommendations for maintaining it in proper working condition:

-• After each washing, leave the door half-open to allow ventilation and to prevent mildew.
+◾ After each wash, leave the door half-open to allow ventilation and to prevent mildew.

-• Do not let the laundry sit too long into the drum after the washing cycle has ended.
+◾ Do not let the laundry sit too long in the drum after the washing cycle has ended.

 ◾ Clean the washing machine once a month.
-In this case, you’ll no longer use the bleach-based solution – you’ll just use vinegar to clean the washing machine.
+In this case, you’ll no longer use a bleach-based solution – you’ll just use vinegar to clean the washing machine.